DIRECTOR'S NOTES:-

 6. Indoor game facilities.

-7. Regular visits of trained counselors and M.S.W's in the field of drug de-addiction and H.I.V.
+7. Regular visits of trained counselors and M.S.W's in the field of drug de-addiction and

 8. Group Therapy